 The residents love hosting breakfasts on the balcony or relax with a book after a long day of work.

-Because every house starts with walls, but needs to be the perfect background for the memories of its residents.
+Every house starts with walls, but each house needs to be the perfect background to the memoirs of its residents.

 *Thanks to Aviv Kurt for the wonderful photos.